-In its Investment Canada Act Annual Report (March 1, 2019), the Canadian government reported that 15 national security reviews were ordered from April 2012 to March 2018 and in all cases, the proposed investment was either blocked, abandoned or subject to conditions.
-These 15 investments involved the following industries: pharmaceutical and medicine manufacturing; civil engineering construction; telecommunications, including telecom equipment manufacturing; ship and boat building; electrical equipment and manufacturing; rail transportation; computer and related services; and crude oil and natural gas.
+In its Investment Canada Act Annual Report (March 1, 2019), the Canadian government reported that 15 national security reviews were ordered from April 2012 to March 2018 and, in all cases, the proposed investment was either blocked, abandoned or subject to conditions.
+These 15 investments involved the following industries: pharmaceutical and medical manufacturing; civil engineering construction; telecommunications, including telecom equipment manufacturing; ship and boat building; electrical equipment and manufacturing; rail transportation; computer and related services; and crude oil and natural gas.

-- Formal national security reviews have been ordered by the Cabinet 15 times since the national security review process was introduced from March 2009 to March 2018 (the date to which IRD has released statistics)
+- Formal national security reviews have been ordered by the Cabinet 15 times since the national security review process was introduced from March 2009 to March 2018 (the date on which IRD has released statistics)

 - Many more transactions have been the subject of informal national security review by the IRD, most often resulting in successful pre-clearance.
 Only a small fraction of the thousands of notifications and applications for review filed with the IRD have attracted national security scrutiny